-Employee Eligibility
+General Eligibility

-Active Employees
+Eligible Employees

-As a regular employee on the U. S. payroll of Envoy or Executive (excluding the EGS Division), you are eligible for Company subsidized health benefits when you have completed one month of Company seniority.
+As a regular employee on the U. S. payroll of the Company or an Affiliate, you are eligible for Company subsidized health benefits when you have completed one month of employment at the Company.
+Please note that special rules apply for Fleet Service Clerks, Agents and Flight Attendants that are described below.